wdi-red-coral/research-and-instruct/README.md

 # Research and Instruct
-For each team are going to talk and explain 3 main topics, you will have 30 minute to research about it and 5 minute to talk about each topic.
+For each team are going to talk and explain 2 main topics, you will have 30 minute to research about it and 5 minute to talk about each topic.
 Try to research as hard as you can so you can get the chance to teach the class about what you have learned while you are researching.

 ### Team Rocket
 - Talk about the "back-end web development".
-- Talk about the functional programming.
+- Talk about the concatenation and the interpolation.

 ### The Guardians
 - Difference between a parameter and an argument.